 - Decreases melanin, which causes hyperpigmentation.

-- Used in conjunction with Vitamin E, it can prevent the skin from environmental damage.
+- Used in conjunction with vitamin E, it protects the skin from environmental pollution.

 - The prevention of all these different types of skin damage make vitamin C the ideal skin brightener.